bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ## QUIC Clients and Servers {#quic-clients-servers}

-As the intention with SIP/3 is to reuse the transport association as much as possible, this is not entirely compatible with conventional SIP's user agent client and user agent server model.
+Since the intention of SIP/3 is to reuse the transport association as much as possible, this is not entirely compatible with conventional SIP's user agent client and user agent server model.
 Instead, this specification introduces two new terms, "transport client" and "transport server", to denote the QUIC client as the initiator of the transport connection, and the QUIC server as its peer.